Pycomet/escrow-service-bot/README.md

 All payments are being made through BTCPay Server, providing secure and transparent transactions.
 The bot supports various payment methods and currencies, ensuring flexibility for both buyers and sellers.

+## Admin Functionality

+The bot includes a comprehensive admin panel accessible only to the admin user (defined in `ADMIN_ID`).
+Admin features include:

+### Wallet Management
+- **User Wallet Lookup**: View detailed wallet information for any user by their Telegram ID
+- **Balance Checking**: Real-time balance updates for all supported cryptocurrencies
+- **Crypto Sending**: Send cryptocurrencies from any user's wallet with proper safeguards
+- **Balance Refresh**: Force refresh wallet balances from blockchain networks

+### Platform Management
+- **Active Trades Overview**: Monitor all ongoing trades with seller/buyer information
+- **System Status**: Check database connectivity and bot health status
+- **Platform Statistics**: View comprehensive platform usage statistics

+### Access Admin Panel
+1. The admin button appears automatically in the main menu for the admin user
+2. Use `/admin` command to access the admin panel directly
+3. Admin functions include user lookup, crypto sending, and system monitoring

+### Admin Features
+- **User Wallet Info**: Enter any Telegram user ID to view their complete wallet information
+- **Send Crypto**: Send cryptocurrencies from user wallets with balance verification
+- **System Monitoring**: Real-time platform statistics and health checks
+- **Trade Management**: Overview of all active trades and platform activity

+### Security Features
+- Admin access restricted to `ADMIN_ID` only
+- All admin actions logged with user identification
+- Balance verification before any sending operations
+- Confirmation prompts for all sensitive operations
+- Secure private key handling and encryption

+### Supported Admin Operations
+- View user wallet balances for: BTC, ETH, SOL, USDT, BNB, LTC, DOGE, TRX
+- Send cryptocurrencies with real-time blockchain interaction
+- Monitor platform health and database connectivity
+- Track trade statistics and user activity

 ### Ideal Users

 * Group Administration (Software As A Service)